nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Eleanor Konik's Session 1.md

 ### How to Ignite the spark?
 If you want to get better at igniting the spark, the exercises will help.

-One I like to do as an exercise is look at the objects in my room, then state two facts: “I have 10 matching green pens next to my desk.”
+> One I like to do as an exercise is look at the objects in my room, then state two facts: “I have 10 matching green pens next to my desk.”
 “My desk has two monitors.”
+> \- Eleanor Konik

 What insight might someone glean from that, if they were passing my by room and noticed?